A Simple Proof for the Existence of "Good" Pairs of Nested Lattices: Mixture Noise Is Semi Norm-Ergodic for MSE-Good Coarse Lattices

 where $Q(\cdot)$ is the standard $Q$-function, which satisfies \mbox{$Q(x)<e^{-x^2/2}$}.
 It follows that

 Taking $\delta_2$ sufficiently smaller than $\delta$ and $\epsilon_2<\epsilon/6$, for $n$ large enough we have

 \end{proof}

-The next two corollaries are simple consequences of Lemma~\ref{lem:effball}.
-The first follows since any i.i.d. noise is semi norm-ergodic, and the second follows by iterating over Lemma~\ref{lem:effball}. \begin{corollary} Let $\bN$ be i.i.d. random vector and $\bU$ be a dither random vector that is statistically independent of $\bN$ and is uniformly distributed over the Voronoi region $\CV$ of a lattice $\Lambda$ that is good for MSE quantization.
-Then, any linear combination of the form \mbox{$\bZ=\alpha N+\beta\bU$}, where $\alpha,\beta\in\RR$, is semi norm-ergodic. \end{corollary}
+We end this section with two simple corollaries of Theorem~\ref{thm:effball}.
+The first follows since any i.i.d. noise is semi norm-ergodic, and the second follows by iterating over Theorem~\ref{thm:effball}.